-Everyone can contributeA community-driven portal, Music in Africa will offer innovative tools to allow all informed users to contribute and moderate content in a professional way.
-Musicians and music operators will be able to enlist and create their own profiles.
-More importantly, Music in Africa will not be for music professionals only but for all interested in the African music sector.
-Anyone interested in becoming a contributor or moderator will be able to register and produce content for the site in seamless ways.
+Everyone can contributeA community-driven portal, Music In Africa offers innovative tools to allow all informed users to contribute and moderate content in a professional way.
+Musicians and music operators are able to enlist and create their own profiles.
+More importantly, Music In Africa is not for music professionals only but for all interested in the African music sector.
+Anyone who wants to become a contributor is able to register and produce content for the site seamlessly.

 The foundation and offline projectsThe Music In Africa initiative has led to the establishment of the Music In Africa Foundation (MIAF), a pan-African organisation with operations across the continent.
 MIAF was established in 2013 and registered in 2014 as a non-profit organisation, in terms of the South African Nonprofit Organisations Act, No. 71 of 1997.
 It is a pan-African organisation whose membership base is mainly music professionals, organisations and businesses who are actively involved in the African music sector.
 In addition to the Music In Africa portal, the Foundation runs various offline developmental projects such as instrument building and repair, the ACCES music conference, mentorship programmes, artist mobility funding, lobbying, conferences and other related initiatives.